Mrrvm/os_lusiadas_2/content/artifacts/Elsa Peralta/Expo 98 and the Memorialization of the Empire.md

 ---

+"On 12 June 1985, the Treaty of Accession of Portugal to the European Economic Community (EEC) was signed at the Jerónimos Monastery.2 In 1986, the National Commission for the Commemoration of Portuguese Discoveries was created and its activity continued until 2002, representing a huge state effort to revise the historical record and restore historiographical legitimacy to the period of Portuguese maritime expansion. ==This endeavor would culminate in the commemoration of five hundred years of the “Discoveries” and the staging of the 1998 Lisbon World Exposition (Expo’98) with the theme “Oceans."== From then on, two perspectives would be key in the composition of Portugal’s memorial landscape with respect to the country’s imperial past.
+First, ==a pedagogical perspective on the history of the nation, conveyed by the most diverse sectors of Portuguese society with an interest in signaling the full democratic inclusion of the country in the European context==.
+Second, ==a perspective of commodification, in which the past gains an exchange value in the cultural and tourist consumption market.=="

 "At the opening ceremony of the Eleventh Web Summit in Lisbon, in early November 2019, the mayor of Lisbon, Fernando Medina, offered an astrolabe to Paddy Cosgrave, the founder of the technology and entrepreneurship conference.
 As an instrument used by the navigators during the so-called Portuguese “Discoveries,” the astrolabe possessed a symbolism that Medina emphasized at the time: Lisbon was the capital of the world five centuries ago, this was the starting point for routes to discover new worlds, new people, new ideas. ==From Lisbon departed a great adventure that connected the human race. . . .
 Today it is you, the engineers, the entrepreneurs, the creators, the innovators, the start-ups, all the companies==.
 (Lusa 2017c)"

 "This narrative started to be regenerated in the mid-1980s, on the basis of old imperial myths woven since nineteenth-century liberalism and the First Republic (1910–1926) and intensified during the Estado Novo (1933–1974), but more recently has become adapted to the new postcolonial languages and the symbolic demands of European integration (Peralta 2017). (...)
 But as the young Portuguese democracy was being successfully implemented and the country was on its way ==toward eventually acceding to the European Economic Market in 1986, Portuguese national identity started to be reworked to fit into the new political and cultural context of liberal democracies.
 In this way, Portugal’s imperial history began to serve once again as a chief rhetorical tool for locating Portugal in a new space of European identity,== a space now dominated by notions of multiculturalism and cosmopolitanism."

 "This rehabilitation began in 1983 with the inclusion of the ==Jerónimos Monastery and the Belém Tower in UNESCO’s World Heritage List.
 UNESCO justifies this classification with the observation that the two monuments “reflect the power, knowledge and courage of the Portuguese people== at a time when they consolidated their presence and domain of intercontinental trade routes” and recall “the pioneer role the Portuguese had in the 15th and 16th centuries in cre- ating contacts, dialogue and interchange among different cultures” (UNESCO, n.d.).
 Since ==UNESCO is an institution that represents a culture of peace, democ- racy, and cooperation in the world=="

+"the temporally and spatially extended discursive realm wherein the strug- gle for control of peoples’ memories and the formation of nationalist myths is debated, contested and subverted incessantly. ==The mythscape is the page upon which the multiple and often conflicting nationalist narratives are (re) written; it is the perpetually mutating repository for the presentation of the past for the purposes of the present.== (Bell 2003, 66)
+According to this reading, national identities are constructed, debated, negoti- ated, and contested in specific instances by resorting to a series of preestablished myths.
+The original foundational myth or system of myths is rewritten over time and continually updated as current circumstances change, even though it may maintain its vitality.
+This makes it possible for a relatively unchanging structure of national myths to retain its constitutive coherence as it is constantly reworked and adapted according to the identity needs and ever-changing meanings given to the past by each present circumstance (Koshar 2000)."

+"Portuguese Lusofonia.
+Here, the negative connotations asso- ciated with the exploitative nature of empires are reformulated to appear bene- ficial to both colonizers and colonized, and are usually articulated around ideas of cosmopolitanism, multiculturalism, and intercultural dialogue."

+"The his- torical relevance of Expo’98 therefore coincided with Vasco da Gama’s sea voyage to India, where he arrived on 22 May 1498, thus opening up new per- spectives for economic and commercial relations at that time, and promot- ing a process of intercultural exchange, which had major consequences for humankind."

+"the exhibition updated earlier imperial discourse and ==dressed it in modern clothes by using oceans as thematic material and relating it to issues of sustainable management and environmental protection==, which are the contemporary concerns of so-called modern, developed countries."

+"It was essential, when defining the concept, to understand that the Lisbon exhibition should distinguish itself from other recent events of the same type by the attention given to its main theme."

 ![[PLCS+36-37+pdfx-168-191.pdf]]